Trump Campaign’s Inner Circle Met With Kremlin-Linked Lawyer

 It was a short introductory meeting.
 I asked Jared and Paul to stop by.
 We primarily discussed a program about the adoption of Russian children that was active and popular with American families years ago and was since ended by the Russian government, but it was not a campaign issue at the time and there was no follow up.

-It’s not clear why Trump Jr. would think the campaign’s chairman and one of his father’s closest political advisers would be needed at such a meeting.
+It’s not clear why Trump Jr. would think the campaign’s chair and one of his father’s closest political advisers would be needed at such a meeting.

-Kushner’s lawyers have acknowledged the meeting and that Kushner disclosed it in the updated security request, and they referred the Times’ requests for more information about the meeting to Trump Jr.’s representatives.
+Kushner’s lawyers have acknowledged the meeting and that Kushner disclosed it in the updated security request, and they referred the Times’ request for more information about the meeting to Trump Jr.’s representatives.
 Paul Manafort had also recently disclosed the meeting to congressional investigators.
 Though both Manafort and Trump Jr. were a part of the Trump campaign’s senior leadership, neither have roles in the Trump administration and therefore have never had to apply for security clearance nor have they been otherwise required to disclose such a meeting.
 In March, Trump Jr. said he had probably met with Russian nationals during the campaign, but denied that he had been in campaign-related meetings or had any discussions about government policies with any of them.

 Comments